 Bad breath is no fun.
 Half the time, you don’t even know you have it, and when someone gets up the nerve to tell you, the humiliation can be excruciating.
 Halitosis, or chronic bad smells in your breath, cuts conversations short, makes romantic situations awkward, and can cause anyone to feel self-conscious in up-close-and-personal conditions.

-More than an embarrassing conversation repellent, bad breath can be a symptom of serious dental issues.
-Bad breath is typically caused by some degree of bacteria buildup.
-Fortunately, there are simple ways to alleviate halitosis temporarily.
+More than an embarrassing conversation repellent, halitosis can be a symptom of serious dental issues.
+It’s typically caused by some degree of bacteria buildup.
+Fortunately, there are simple ways to temporarily alleviate the problem.
 For moderate to advanced bacteria buildup and underlying periodontal disease, you may need to seek advice from a dental professional.

 - Brush your teeth twice a day, especially after eating sugary foods, which can increase bacteria buildup.

 - Floss at least once per day.